jonahtjandra/Sorting_Visualizer/README.md

 #### Key Presses:
 ##### 'w' is for speeding up the simulation
 ##### 's' is for slowing down the simulation
-##### 'c' is used for simulating all algorithms together but using a sorted array.
+##### 'c' is used for simulating all algorithms together but using a pre-sorted array.
 This is done to observe the stability of the sorting algorithms on worst case (a sorted array)

 ## Results and findings:
 ##### For pseudo-randomly generated arrays: